tdwg/tcs2/docs/implementation-experience-report/README.md

 <hr>

-One issue that was encountered is that there is nothing in TCS to link autonyms to a homotypic group of names, which is something the TCS Maintenance Group will have to look into.
-For the purpose of making the example work, I have added a `autonymOf` property (in the example), but this will not withstand scrutiny, as a name is just an autonym, not an autonym of another name and, even if so, what would that other name be?
+One issue that was encountered is that the `basionym` and `replacedName` properties cannot be used to link autonyms to a group of names with the same type.
+This issue is resolved by the `basedOn` property, for which the only semantics is that it links two names with the same type and that the subject is a more recent name than the object.
+Thus, `basedOn` can be used to link names to a homotypic group of names that cannot be linked using `basionym` and `replacedName`, e.g. invalid names and autonyms.

 There is one other bit of data preparation that needs to be done, which is adding the accepted name and synonyms of infraspecific taxa to the specimen